FAQ and troubleshooting

 • If it is a JBOD, the partitions will likely be identified and the order of the drives will be correct, with the odd drive placed at the end.

-• As for RAID 0 or 5, TaskForce won't reassemble such array: data from the odd drive is taken into account when TaskForce combines data from all members.
+• As for RAID 0 or 5, TaskForce won't reassemble such an array: data from the odd drive is taken into account when TaskForce combines data from all members.

 Can I image a RAID array that contains a damaged drive?

-RAID assembly module requires good, readable drives to find a configuration.
+The RAID assembly module requires good, readable drives to find a configuration.
 When one of the RAID's drives is damaged, it's best to image the drive first and attempt the reassembly using the image.

 If you are dealing with a RAID 5, RAID 6, or RAID 1, TaskForce will use the RAID's redundancy when encountering internal read errors.